- How are your firebowls made?

 I recommend wadding up some newspaper, putting it in the pit and lighting it before turning the gas on.
 That way, there's no big flare of gas that could singe you and no one is close to the pit when the fire starts.

 I do not stock the automatic ignition burners but I highly recommend ordering them from Steven Stegall at Firecrystals.com.
-Steven carries my firebowls in his store and can answer all your questions about how to hook up an automatic ignition gas burner for your firpit.
+Stevene makes easy-to-install, drop-in kits for all of my designs.

 Local ordinances may require you to use a spark screen to arrest sparks if you use a firebowl for wood burning fires.
 I do not make spark screens myself, but firesidexpressions.com carries a variety of well-crafted spark screens which will fit my firebowls.
 You can view their catalog of screens here or call 1-888-986-1535 if you need help selecting the correct size screen.